Thick Soergel calculus in type A: Background

 You can start paying attention again NOW.

-The only facts about the functor to bimodules just mentioned that need to be recalled are in this paragraph.
+We do not recall the definition of $\FC$ because it is largely irrelevant.
 Let $1 \ot 1 \ot \ldots \ot 1 \in B_{\ii}$ be called a \emph{1-tensor}.
-Then the 6-valent vertex and the 4-valent vertex both send 1-tensors to 1-tensors.
+It will be significant that the 6-valent vertex and the 4-valent vertex both send 1-tensors to 1-tensors.
 So does the dot, positioned so that it represents a map from $B_i \to R$, and the trivalent vertex, positioned so that it represents a map from $B_i \to B_i \ot B_i$.
 When the trivalent vertex is positioned so that it represents a map from $B_i \ot B_i \to B_i$, the corresponding map of bimodules will simply apply the Demazure operator $\partial_i$ to the middle term in $R \ot_{R^i} R \ot_{R^i} R$.
-Finally, the 6-valent vertex is a projector, as described below.

-The relation (\ref{ipidecomp}) expresses the first direct sum decomposition below, while flipping the colors yields the second.
+The relation \eqref{ipidecomp} is sent under $\FC$ to the first direct sum decomposition below, while flipping the colors yields the second.
 Here, blue is $i$, red is $i+1$, and $J=\{i,i+1\}$.

-That is, the identity $\id_{i(i+1)i}$ is decomposed into orthogonal idempotents.
+That is, the identity $1_{i(i+1)i}$ is decomposed into orthogonal idempotents.
 The first idempotent, which we call a \emph{doubled 6-valent vertex}, is the projection from $B_i \ot B_{i+1} \ot B_i$ to its summand $B_J$.
 The 6-valent vertex itself is the projection from $B_i \ot B_{i+1} \ot B_i$ to $B_J$ and then the inclusion into $B_{i+1} \ot B_i \ot B_{i+1}$.

-We call the following map, which is the projection from $B_i \ot B_{i+1} \ot B_i$ to the ``wrong" summand, by the name \emph{aborted 6-valent vertex}. \igc{1}{aborted6} Because projections to different summands are orthogonal, we have the following key equation, a simple consequence of (\ref{dot6}), (\ref{assoc1}) and (\ref{needle}):
+We call the following map, which is the projection from $i(i+1)i$ to the ``wrong" summand, by the name \emph{aborted 6-valent vertex}.
+Because projections to different summands are orthogonal, we have the following key equation, a simple consequence of \eqref{dot6}, \eqref{assoc1} and \eqref{needle}:

-We consistently use the following conventions for the rest of the paper.
-We use the colors blue, red, green, purple, and black to represent the indices $1,2,3,4,5$ respectively.